SteviLen420/TQE_simulation/Publication.md

 **α – orientation bias strength:** quantifies the effect of informational orientation *I*.
 For α = 0, orientation is irrelevant; larger α increases the probability of complexity-permitting universes.

-**β – asymmetry strength:** shifts stabilization probabilities depending on orientation direction, relevant in asymmetric variants.

 **Lock-in criterion:** operationally defined as stabilization when relative probability change satisfies ΔP / P < 0.01 over at least five consecutive epochs.

-In numerical experiments, typical values (*E_c = 1.0, σ = 0.3, α = 0.2*) yield a clear stability window, while alternative values can be varied to probe robustness.
+In the default configuration of the numerical experiments, the values are set to (E_c = 4.0, σ = 4.0, α = 0.8) to yield a clear stability window.
+These parameters can be varied to probe the model's robustness.

 ### **2.3.
 Definition of the Information Parameter (I)**